 6. Use your membership status, not your points, for better hotel stays.

-7. Consider steering points toward your airline programs.
+7. Consider steering hotel points toward your airline programs.

-Finally, most hotel programs allow you to apply points toward airline programs (and vice versa); this can come in handy when you are approaching elite status or a very solid award level on an airline, and need the extra boost to reach your goal by applying some hotel points to your airline program.
+Finally, most hotel programs allow you to apply points toward airline programs (and vice versa); this can come in handy when you are approaching elite status or a very solid award level on an airline, and need the extra boost to reach your goal.